 - Keep a prayer journal to release frustration.

 All of this sets the stage for safe self-disclosure.
 What happens next is up to you and your spouse.
-If you need help sorting it all out and making it work, Focus on the Family's Counseling staff would be happy to come alongside you.
+If you need help sorting it all out and making it work, call us.
+Focus on the Family's Counseling staff would be happy to come alongside you.
 Among other things, they can provide you with a list of professionals in your locality who specialize in communication issues.
 They would also count it a privilege to discuss your situation with you over the phone.
-You can contact them at this number.